 For getting around on foot, you can get by in a pinch with Google Maps and Apple’s Maps, though they don’t work that well in the old medieval medinas.
 Maps.Me are downloadable maps and are great for places like the Fez and Marrakesh medinas.

 Travel Apps for Morocco – Organizing

 There are a few travel journal apps that we use and love.
 Perhaps our favorite is Travel Diaries.
 Here, you have the freedom to write and upload photos.
 You can share with friends and even print your travel journal at the end of your adventure!

 Memento is another great app for those looking for some more organizational features.
 Its integration with everything social (Facebook, Twitter, et cetera), makes it a winner.

 You might not think of TurboScan as a travel app, but it is a great place to keep copies of all of your important travel documents, such as passports, tickets, and information policies.

 So keep your phone charged and when you’re mounted on your favorite camel, start that video chat back home with your family for somewhere beyond the highest peak of Erg Chebbi.
 Let them all share in a small piece of your Moroccan adventure!

 About the Author

 Written by Morocco expert, award-winning author and photographer Lucas Peters.
 He is the writer and photographer of the popular guidebook Moon Morocco as well as the editor of our award-winning blog.
-He lives in Tangier with his wife and son.
-He spends far too much of his time attached to his phone.
+He lives in Tangier with his family and spends far too much of his time attached to his phone.
 You can find him on Instagram here @Lucas_m_peters and @JourneyBeyondTravel